 The Queensland Chamber of Agricultural Society Inc conducts the Young Judges and Paraders competition on a state-wide basis.
 Competition is held across four levels – local Agricultural Show, Sub-Chamber, State and National Finals.

 As the title suggests, competition is open to young people aged 15 and under 25 years as at 1st May in the year of the Competitor's State Final.
-The competition is divided into seven (6) judging and two (2) paraders categories:
+The competition is divided into 6 judging and 2 paraders categories:

 - Prime Beef Cattle Judge